opportunity-hack/2020-summer-volunteer-internship/README.md

 ### References
 - The team's DevPost submission is [here](https://devpost.com/software/easy-message)
 - Although the main code is in GitHub [here](https://github.com/2018-Arizona-Opportunity-Hack/Team19) you'll need to check the [forks](https://github.com/2018-Arizona-Opportunity-Hack/Team19/network/members) as some code there looks to be more updated in the forks.
+- Another solution [from Team 9 in 2018 is here](https://devpost.com/software/team9) for reference as well.

 ## 9. Data Analysis